centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-mssql.md

 ### Monitoring user

 To use this probe, the configuration of a monitoring user with specific privileges is required.
-The `serveradmin` role can be used for testing purpose but should never be used in production because of the security risk involved.
+The `serveradmin` role can be used for testing purposes but should never be used in production because of the security risk involved.

 Birk Bohne, who is a valuable contributor of the _check\_mssql\_health_ probe wrote a script to assign a least-privilege user.
 His script can be found under the **Preparation of the database** section of the following [documentation](https://github.com/lausser/check_mssql_health/blob/master/doc/check_mssql_health.en.txt).